 The man lay in a pool of blood just inside the door as Tim Phillips stepped around him.

-This morning, 28 years later, the sun shines bright and bland on the sterile surburban office park.
+This morning, the sun shines bright and bland on this sterile suburban office park.
 The glass doors stand wide open.
-I walk from one doorway to another, wondering just where Tim Phillips, who was 28 years old, a maintenance worker next door at Reichhold Chemical Co., stepped around the corpse of the killer.
+I walk from one doorway to another, wondering just where Tim Phillips, who’d been 28 years old, a maintenance worker next door at Reichhold Chemicals, stepped around the body of the killer.

-James Edward Pough had opened the front door casually and started taking aim.
+That morning, James Edward Pough had opened the door and started shooting.
 That Monday morning was bland and bright and sunny.
-The late June heat radiated across the artificially maintained lawns and asphalt parking lots.
-Though employees worked at their desks and cubicles in the auto loan office, it was the customers at whom “Pop” Pough first fired.
+The late June heat radiated across the artificially maintained lawns and the asphalt parking lots.
+Though 86 employees sat at their desks and cubicles in the auto loan office, it was the customers at whom “Pop” Pough first took aim.

-The office building’s been demo’d inside, steel beams and girders unencumbered by plaster and drywall.
-Electricians stand on ladders, rewiring the stripped interior.
+The office building has been demo’d inside, steel beams and girders unencumbered by plaster and drywall.
+Electricians stand on ladders, rewiring the stripped interior structure.
 They pay me no attention.
-I wonder if they know they’re working at the site of the worst mass killing in Florida before the 2016 Pulse Nightclub Shooting in Orlando.
-But then, such records don’t stand long these days.
-I wonder if they’re afraid “the government” will take their guns, since 17 people died and 15 were injured at Marjory Stoneman Douglas High School in Parkland, Florida a week ago on Valentine’s Day.
+I wonder if they know this building is the site of the worst mass killing in Florida before the 2016 Pulse Nightclub Shooting in Orlando in which 49 people died and 58 were injured.
+I wonder if they worry “the government” will take their guns.

-Pough walked into the GMAC (General Motors Acceptance Corporation) office before noon on June 18, 1990 with a .30-caliber semiautomatic rifle and a .38-caliber revolver.
+Pough walked into the General Motors Acceptance Corporation office before noon on June 18, 1990 with an M1 Carbine assault rifle.
 He’d left the 9mm machine gun in the car.
 First he shot customers Julia White Burgess, who died, and David Hendrix, who survived.
-Both customers had stopped by to make car payments.
+Both customers had stopped by to make a car payment.
 Both of Hendrix’s lungs collapsed.
 Then Pough took aim at employees.

-Sheriff James McMillan said Pough “walked through, shooting people execution style.”
-A woman collapsed, fainted.
-People screamed and fled to to the back, knocking each other down, losing a shoe, pushing each other, pulling.
+Sheriff James McMillan said Pough “walked through shooting people execution style.”
+A woman fainted.
+Everyone screamed.
 Workers hid beneath desks.
-In Ocala, Florida, an assistant deputy clerk for Marion County named Nita King received a business call from the GMAC office.
-She “answered the phone and didn’t get an answer a couple of times,” then someone screamed, “Help, help, help!” into the phone, and King heard eight or 10 gunshots across the line.
+In Ocala, Florida, an assistant deputy clerk for Marion County named Nita King received a business call from Jacksonville GMAC.
+After she “answered the phone and didn’t get an answer a couple of times,” someone screamed, “Help, help, help!” into the phone, and King heard eight or 10 rapidfire gunshots across the line.

-Walking through these abandoned ATM lanes, except for the fact of February heat, I could be stepping through the suburbs of Duluth, Minnesota or Duluth, Georgia, of Albuquerque or Oklahoma City—through Portland, Maine or Portland, Oregon or Portland, Kentucky—through Portland, Texas or Paris, Texas.
-This Jacksonville story’s a chronicle of Anywhere, America.
-Duluthuquerque-Walla Walla-Texas.
+Walking through abandoned ATM lanes, other than this February heat, I might be stepping through Duluth, Minnesota or Duluth, Georgia, through Albuquerque or Oklahoma City—through Portland, Maine or Portland, Oregon or Portland, Kentucky—through Portland, Texas or Paris, Texas.
+This Jacksonville story is an Anywhere, America story.
 By now, the whole world recognizes the mass shooting as a basic characteristic of the American landscape.

-But if mass shootings are as American as Disney World, jazz and opioid addiction, Pough also embodied the Jacksonville from which he rose.
-In 1971, James Edward Pough reached into his girlfriend’s purse, grabbed her gun, and shot his friend David Lee Pender three times in the chest.
-He and Pender and their girlfriends had just left a nightclub when Pender called Pough’s girlfriend a “bitch.”
+In 1971, James Edward Pough reached into his girlfriend’s purse, grabbed her gun, and shot his friend David Lee Pender three times in the chest, after he and Pender and their girlfriends left a nightclub and Pender called Pough’s girlfriend a bitch.

-In 1966, when Pough was 18, he was arrested for “assault with intent to murder,” but the Sheriff’s Office kept records so shoddily that in 1990, Sergeant Steve Weintraub told the United Press International that whether or not Pough was convicted was “unclear,” never mind the lost intention.
+In 1966, when Pough was 18, he was arrested for “assault with intent to murder,” but Duval County Sheriff’s Office records were so shoddy that in 1990, Sergeant Steve Weintraub told the United Press International that whether or not Pough was convicted was “unclear,” never mind the lost intention.

 “The Jacksonville massacre,” said The New York Times, “is certain to revive the debate over ownership of guns.”
-But every American mass killing does that.
+But every mass killing does that.
 Over and over.
 Again and again.
 Ad infinitum.
 Ad nauseam.

 “Pough, a black man who held down a steady job, does not fit the model of mass murderers in the United States, most of whom have been white and unemployed,” said a June 24th Associated Press story.
 Fred Houser, executive vice president at W.W.
 Gay, electrical contractors, called Pough “the kind of employee ‘we tried to keep.’”
 W.W.
 Gay paid Pough $9.95 an hour.

 On January 24th, GMAC had repossessed Pough’s 1988 Pontiac Grand Am.
-UPI reported he drove a “1977 green Buick” to the Baymeadows Way office where he opened fire.
+UPI reported he drove a “1977 green Buick” to the Baymeadows Way office where he’d opened fire.

-The previous two weeks, Pough’s West 22nd Street neighbors said he’d been firing a gun into the air every night.
-His mother had died three years before.
+The previous two weeks, Pough’s West 22nd Street neighbors said he’d been firing guns into the air every night.
+His mother had recently died.
 He’d taken care of her for years.
 After GMAC repossessed his car, the company sent him a bill for $6,394.

-Sheriff McMillan said Pough fired away until he saw no one else to shoot.
-Then he shot himself in the head.
+For two minutes, Pough fired and fired.
+Two minutes, 50 ammunition shells.
+Then he dropped his assault rifle and shot himself in the head with a .38.
 He’d walked into the office in a final act of total explosive rage.
-He’d fired and fired and murdered nine people and injured four others right here and finally aimed his .38 into his own face and fired his rage into his face and his brain and exploded all the world and obliterated all his hatred for the world and raged through and against all his rage and hatred and blew his brains and skull across the glass and steel and concrete offices of the General Motors Acceptance Corporation at Baymeadows Way, a total nonplace that might as well have been everyplace, and ended his world, ended (for him) the whole world, and resounded his hatred and murder throughout the world as all the world, the ultimate act, amen.
+He’d fired and fired and finally aimed a simple revolver up through his own face and fired his rage through his own face and brain and exploded all the world and obliterated all his hatred for the world and raged through and against all his rage and hate and blew his brains and skull across the glass and steel and concrete offices of the General Motors Acceptance Corporation at Baymeadows Way, a total nonplace that might as well have been everyplace and ended his world and resounded throughout the world as all the world.